 Acute Cerebellar Ataxia

-Recurrent acute cerebellar ataxia may marked by periods of inactivity and flares.
-Factors that may increase your chance of recurrent acute cerebellar ataxia include:
+Recurrent acute cerebellar ataxia may be marked by periods of inactivity and flares.
+Things that may raise the risk of this are:

 National Ataxia Foundation